nf-core/website/sites/docs/src/content/docs/tutorials/adding_a_pipeline/first_release.md

 1. Create a new branch based on `TEMPLATE`, called `TEMPLATE_<TOOLS_VERSION>` from the latest tools sync that was merged in `dev`.
    The commit message from @nf-core-bot will help you figure what was the tools versions used.
+   For example, if this commit message `Template update for nf-core/tools version 1.13` is the one that used for a tools sync, the branch should be called `TEMPLATE_1.13`.

 3. Make a pull-request from the `dev` branch to this `TEMPLATE_<TOOLS_VERSION>` branch on the nf-core fork.
 This is a special case and all of the tests should pass.